InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 Testing is the fastest way to validate your thinking.

+> It is better to be wrong than to be vague --Freeman Dyson

+When a test reveals that one of your answers was wrong, you have learned something very valuable.
+The how-tos and guided tutorials don't tell you much about the wrong assumptions you might be making.

 Whenever we want to know if a person understands a topic we start asking them questions about it.
 Those are little tests.
 It doesn't prove they know the whole subject, so if we need higher levels of expertise, we continue to ask questions or we observe them working under real-world simulating test conditions.

 This is the same process involved in learning by "experience".
 Experience has a very broad definition, but in the context of learning it simply means you have been _tested_ with active business challenges.